15 things ’70s-era cops can teach today’s LEOs

 This is War

-As a result, the urban cops of the ‘60s and ‘70s simultaneously fought crime and waged a low-level counterinsurgency.
+As a result, the urban cops of the ‘60s and ‘70s simultaneously fought crime and waged against a low-level counterinsurgency.
 Cops of this era grew accustomed to:

 - Bombings of police stations and vehicles, government buildings, and other public places;